jsawich/site/content/authors/admin/_index.md

 I visited [UC San Diego](https://gps.ucsd.edu/) for an academic research stay in 2021-22.

-I will be on the academic job market in 2024/25.
+In 2024/25, I will be on the academic job market.
 {style="text-align: justify;"}